 People with mental health conditions use alcohol, tobacco, and other drugs for the same reasons as other people.
-However, they may also use substances because the immediate effect can provide an escape from symptoms.
-The use of alcohol, tobacco and other drugs can interact with mental health in ways that create serious adverse effects on many areas of functioning, including work, relationships, health, and safety (DoH 2017a).
+However, they may also use substances to provide an escape from symptoms.
+The use of alcohol, tobacco and other drugs can interact with mental health in ways that create serious adverse effects on work, relationships, health, and safety (DoH 2017a).

 Population estimates indicate that more than one-third of individuals with a substance use disorder have at least one comorbid mental health disorder and this rate is even higher for those in alcohol or drug treatment programs (Marel et al. 2016).
-In fact, illicit drug users in South Australia report high levels of psychological distress at more than twice the Adelaide PHN average rate (NDARC 2014).